 Electrically interlock the gun air and fluid supply with the ventilators to prevent gun operation any time that the ventilation air flow falls below minimum values.
 Check and follow all local codes and regulations regarding air exhaust velocity requirements.
 Verify the operation of the interlock at least once a year.

 High velocity exhaust air can decrease the operating efficiency of the electrostatic system.

 Mount the Cabinet

-not install equipment approved only for a non-hazardous location in a hazardous location.
+non-hazardous location in a hazardous location.

-The cabinet can be mounted on the wheels that are provided with the system, mounted on the wall, or mounted on the floor.
+Mount the cabinet on the wheels, on the wall, or on the floor.